 You can file a supplemental claim if you have new, relevant evidence to support a previously denied claim.
 A supplemental claim asks the Veterans Benefits Administration to reconsider your original claim after reviewing the new evidence.

-If you choose this option, you can’t resubmit evidence that was previously submitted to the VA.
+If you choose this method for your VA disability appeal, you can’t resubmit evidence that was previously submitted to the VA.
 The evidence must be both new and relevant to your claim.

 Common examples of new and relevant evidence include:

 - X-rays and MRIs